Project start: January 2021

 Time multiplexing of the LED's through two digital outputs made it possible to measure both sensors on after the other.

-Every 25 ms one ADC gets read and the LED's switch states shortly after.
+Every 25 ms the ADC gets read and the LED's switch states shortly after.

 Interpreting the measured values took me some time.